objectscript/CacheUpdater/README.md

 5. Set <i>GitHubURL</i> to a valid GitHub repository, eg: https://github.com/intersystems-ru/Cache-MDX2JSON
 7. Set <i>Namespace</i> to a Namespace you want to download GitHub repository to
 8. Optionally provide <i>Username</i>, <i>Password</i> (for private repos or very frequent updates).
 9. Set up the <i>Branch</i> you need.
-Possible values are - commit/branch/tag
+Possible values are names of commit/branch/tag
 8. Set other parameters as desired and finish creation of the task

 After task runs at least once you will get <i>GitHubURL</i> repository contents in <i>Namespace</i>